“Speedie’s enthusiasm for his subject is infectious, as he lovingly details its natural history.” —Philip Hoare, The Guardian

 “An engaging and well-researched summary of what we know about this vulnerable shark.”—David Sims, The Marine Biologist

-Launched in March 2017, Colin Speedie’s new book takes us from swashbuckling hunts of giant sharks by reckless individuals with makeshift harpoons, through an age of mass slaughter, to the author’s personal shark-tracking adventures in the name of conservation.
+Launched in March 2017, Colin Speedie’s book takes us from swashbuckling hunts of giant sharks by reckless individuals with makeshift harpoons, through an age of mass slaughter, to the author’s personal shark-tracking sailing adventures in the name of conservation.